TooXclusive

 tooXclusive is a Nigerian music and review website.
-Launched in 2010 by Olutayo "Tyler" Duncan Sotubo.
-This website is notable for organizing its yearly tooXclusive Online Music Awards.
+Launched in 2010 by Olutayo "Tyler" Duncan Sotubo, the website is notable for organizing its yearly tooXclusive Online Music Awards.
 They pride their establishment as the number one source for pan-African music entertainment, reviews, trending news and celebrity updates.

 Overview

 tooXclusive was launched in 2010 by editor-in-chief Olutayo "Tyler" Duncan Sotubo.
 They provide a complete package of music/video downloads, reviews, industry news, top 10 charts, interviews and other music related editorials.

 tooXclusive in their over six-year stint have become known for stylized top 10 charts, music video downloads and editorial content.
 The top 10 chart is a countdown of Naija's finest in the music industry spanning different categories including Producers, Next Rated Acts, Hottest Artistes, and Banging Collaborations.
 The chart is put together by the TX team after much research and deliberation.
 Each chart features 10 Nigerian music acts that have excelled in specific categories and met certain criteria within a given time frame.

 tooXclusive also publishes editorial content at including spotlight profiles of artistes, their materials (music and videos), and critical music reviews.

 tooXclusive has sometimes been controversial for having shared a writer's opinion in perspective on how these artistes enact their music propaganda.